mathyousee/power-platform-snippets/cli.md

 ##  Authenticate and connect to Dataverse organization

 This will get you started by connecting to a specific Environment.
-It will also add the environment to your `auth list`
+An Office 365 login window will be displayed, which allows login with a username/password and two-factor if needed.

 Format: